GRANT APPLICATION

 DEADLINE AND AWARD INFORMATION:

-An original hard copy of the proposal should be submitted to the Chairman of the Grants and Education Committee prior to September 15th of each calendar year.
+A PDF copy of the proposal should be emailed to the Chairman of the Grants and Education Committee prior to September 15th of each calendar year.
 The Committee will review all proposals and make its recommendations to the Society’s Standing Committee at its meeting in early November.
 Applicants may expect to hear sometime after that meeting.
 If the proposal is completely or partially funded, a check will be sent prior to the end of the calendar year.
 Projects should not be scheduled to start until the calendar year after the date of submission.
 Occasionally the Society may consider a request at a time other than the schedule outlined above.
 Contact the Chairman for details.

 ACKNOWLEDGEMENT: